Reuse your features: unifying retrieval and feature-metric alignment: Features for Retrieval and Alignment

 \subsection{Compact Global Image Descriptor}

 We adopt the Generalized-Mean (GeM) \cite{radenovic2018fine} pooling layer as the method to aggregate the activations from the last layer of the retrieval head.
-The GeM operation for each channel of the $C\times H\times W$ activation maps is described as
+The GeM operation for each channel of the $C\times H\times W$ activation maps is described in Eq. \ref{eq:gem}. $\mathcal{X}_k$ is the set of $HW$ activations of each channel and $p_k$ is the learnt parameter that controls the pooling operation.

-Where $\mathcal{X}_k$ is the set of $HW$ activations of each channel and $p_k$ is the learnt parameter that controls the pooling operation.
-Both the encoder and $p_k$ is trained in the SfM120k \cite{radenovic2018fine} dataset, which depicts popular landmarks clustered by COLMAP.
-It is trained using a siamese architecture and the contrastive loss.
+Both the encoder and $p_k$ are trained on the SfM120k \cite{radenovic2018fine} dataset, which depicts popular landmarks, or in MSLS \cite{warburg2020mapillary}, composed of urban and suburban scenes.
+It is trained using a siamese architecture and the contrastive loss \cite{radenovic2018fine, leyvavallina2021gcl}.
 The contrastive loss takes as input a tuple containing 1 query, 1 positive example and 5 negative examples.
 Here the objective is to obtain similar descriptors for images depicting the same place, where the distance is computed by the dot product of two L2-normalized global descriptors.
+For testing, multiscale and whitening is applied as in \cite{radenovic2018fine}.